K3malD3g3r/successful-spruce/src/pages/index.md

   - type: grid_section
     section_id: clients
     title: Experience
-    subtitle: A few of the companies we're proud to call partners
+    subtitle: A few of the companies i've had the pleasure to work with
     col_number: three
     grid_items:
       - image: images/logo-1.svg